Information for current scholarship holders

 Scholarships will be suspended or terminated if the recipient is found to be in breach of the terms and conditions of their scholarship.

-If the recipient fails to maintain satisfactory academic progress, the scholarship will be suspended in the following circumstances;
+Some scholarships require you to maintain satisfactory academic progress (outlined in your terms and conditions) and your scholarship may be suspended in the following circumstances;

 - The recipient fails, for the first time, any workplace-based subject (as listed in schedule A of the Academic Progress Review Procedures)